Bear Lake (Idaho–Utah): Geographic features

 Formed in a half graben valley straddling the Idaho-Utah border, the lake has an approximate area of 109 sqmi and sits at an elevation of 5924 ft along the northeast side of the Wasatch Range and the east side of the Bear River Mountains.

 The lake and surrounding areas are popular summer tourist destinations.
 The lake has many marinas, beaches, and two tourist towns in Utah: Garden City and Laketown.
 It also has two state parks, each named Bear Lake State Park: one in Idaho and one in Utah.
 The Utah state park includes a one-half-mile-long Rendezvous Beach at the south end of the lake, the location of the 1827 and 1828 rendezvous, and a three-mile-long Cisco Beach on the east side, plus the additional campground, marina, and boat ramp areas.
 The Idaho state park includes north and an east unit, each with a one-mile-long beach.
 Bear Lake National Wildlife Refuge extends up from the north end of the lake.

+Climate

+Hydrology

+For the majority of the 220,000-year sediment core record, the Bear River did flow directly into Bear Lake.
+The diversion of Bear River into Bear Lake in 1911 represented a return to a previously experienced hydrological configuration.
+Paleoclimate research has shown that over the last 2,500 years there were multiple 60-foot (18.3 m) water level reductions in the lake with a maximum depth of 200 feet (61 m), which is much greater than the elevation reductions experienced since 1911.

+The Bear River was (re)diverted into Bear Lake in 1911 so it could be used as a reservoir.
+Water enters Bear Lake by gravity, but is pumped out at the Lifton Pumping Station.
+Initially Bear Lake had an active storage range of 4 feet (1.2 m).
+In 1917 the Lifton Pumping Station was completed which allowed a 21.65-foot (6.6 m) elevation fluctuation, making 1.4 million acre-feet (1.73 km3) of active storage available.
+The total lake volume is 7.1 million acre-feet (8.76 km3) when full.
+Initially, the reservoir portion of the lake was used for both downstream power generation and irrigation in Idaho and Utah, but after the 1930s drought when power generation contributed to low lake levels, power generation became secondary to irrigation and flood control releases.
+Bear Lake is the largest reservoir in the Bear River basin and it is notable that there are no U.S. Bureau of Reclamation or U.S. Army Corps of Engineers dams on the mainstem of the Bear River.
+The privately owned hydroelectric plants downstream of Bear Lake are regulated by the Federal Energy Regulatory Commission but the water management operations at Bear Lake are not.
+The Bear River Compact and other legal agreements guide Bear Lake water management operations.